smartdevicelink/sdl_core_guides/docs/Feature Documentation/Service Status Update Guide/index.md

 ## Flow Diagrams

+More documentation on the message flow and its parameters can be found in the [HMI Integration Guidelines](https://smartdevicelink.com/en/guides/hmi/basiccommunication/onserviceupdate/).
 To better understand how the `OnServiceUpdate` notification is propagated within SDL Core, please take a look at the following Sequence Diagrams:

 |||